Why do an internship abroad?

 International internships show potential employers your honest ambition.
 After all, not everyone takes risks, like moving out of their comfort zone and working with people from different cultures on the other side of the world.
 This is exactly what many employers are after, candidates who are willing to take risks to succeed and grow.
 International internships prove that you have the ability to make it on your own in a new environment, as well as the desire to do so.
 You can illustrate your ability and willingness to take risks by simply adding an international internship to your resume.

-6. You’ll build your network
+6. Meet like-minded people and build your network

 Business growth depends on international connections.
 If you can illustrate clear international associates in your field of work, it will reflect positively on you in the eyes of potential employers.
 You are able to bring new and creative ideas to the organization.
 International connections are also a great way for companies to expand the reach of their products, services, and brand awareness.
 Applicants with the capacity to build new connections will be a great asset to any organization.

-7. You will build your resume
+7. Add to your resume

 Any kind of experience on your resume is helpful, but a career-relevant internship experience will make a better impression on employers than your serving job.
 Having an international internship on your CV can help your credentials stand out.
 After all not everybody has the opportunity to intern abroad.
 Businesses desire exceptional candidates that are able to set themselves apart from their peers.
 With more students obtaining the same business degrees, organizations are looking for those bringing a little more to the boardroom.

-8. You get to chance to explore
+8. Get the chance to explore new opportunities

 With an international internship, you build your CV, increase your skills, build confidence and your network.
 But above all, it gives you the opportunity to get to experience a different culture.
 When you travel you meet people and cultures, but to actually live in another place for a few months is different.
 You really gain more insight into the local customs, local slang.
 You’ll discover not only the touristic highlights of that country but also have time to go ‘off the beaten track’.
 Finally, it can be eye-opening.
 All of a sudden you understand what others always say about your culture because you now understand better ‘where they are coming from’.